camunda/camunda-docs/docs/product-manuals/clients/java-client/index.md

 Let's go over this code snippet line by line:

-1. First, we declare a few variables to define the connection properties.
+1. Declare a few variables to define the connection properties.
 These values can be taken from the connection information on the **Client Credentials** page.
 Note that `clientSecret` is only visible when you create the client credentials.
-2. Next, we create the credentials provider for the OAuth protocol.
+2. Create the credentials provider for the OAuth protocol.
 This is needed to authenticate your client.
-3. Next, we create the client by passing in the address of the cluster we want to connect to and the credentials provider from the step above.
+3. Create the client by passing in the address of the cluster we want to connect to and the credentials provider from the step above.
-4. Finally, we send a test request to verify the connection was established.
+4. Send a test request to verify the connection was established.

-See **io.camunda.zeebe.client.ZeebeClientBuilder** for a description of all available configuration properties.
+See [io.camunda.zeebe.client.ZeebeClientBuilder](https://javadoc.io/doc/io.zeebe/zeebe-client-java/latest/io/zeebe/client/ZeebeClientBuilder.html) for a description of all available configuration properties.

-[//]:# (Can we link to the location above?)

-Another—more compact—option is to pass in the connection settings via environment variables:
+Another (more compact) option is to pass in the connection settings via environment variables:

 ```bash
 export ZEEBE_ADDRESS='[Zeebe API]'